Blue Heelers: episode guide

 When a criminal associate of Danny's turns up for a meeting with him at the Imperial Hotel, Tom believes there is trouble brewing.
 And he's right - but the trouble doesn't come from the underworld, it comes from much closer to home.

-Susie saves the life of an elderly accident victim only to be accused by her daughter of stealing her valuable rings.
-Mark fails to insist that Susie have a full body search with the result that Susie is in more trouble than she needs to be.
+Susie saves the life of an elderly accident victim only to be accused by the woman's daughter of stealing her valuable rings.
+Mark fails to insist that Susie have a full body search resulting in Susie being in more trouble than she needs to be.
 Tom takes the opportunity to blast Mark for it, thus escalating their ongoing feud.
 Fortunately for Susie, Alex makes it his mission to prove her innocence.

 The Life